 - If there is no clinic scheduled, then residents are to engage in self directed learning on Endocrinology topics.
+(See rotation objectives.)

-- Residents see patients with one or more attendings, nurse practitioner, physician assistant per clinic session, allowing you to have numerous exposures to endocrine patients in a short time frame and augment your skills (thyroid palpation, adjusting insulin regimens, etc.) efficiently through one-on-one interactions with the providers.
+- Residents see patients with one or more attendings, nurse practitioner, physician assistant per clinic session, allowing them to have numerous exposures to endocrine patients in a short time frame and augment your skills (thyroid palpation, adjusting insulin regimens, etc.) efficiently through one-on-one interactions with the providers.

 - You will not see any of the Endocrinology Fellows' clinic patients.